-Social Science Research Asst with little to no experience tend to make between $20540 and $32080 while the more experienced ones make over $55810 per year.
+Social Science Research Assistants with little to no experience tend to make between $25370 and $35450 while the more experienced ones can earn over $60830 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as A Social Science Research Asst is to move to a higher paying state like NJ.
-Right now, the highest paying states for Social Science Research Asst are NJ, MA, CA, VA and AK.
+One of the easiest ways to increase your salary as a Social Science Research Assistant is to move to a higher paying state like DC.
+Right now, the highest paying states for Social Science Research Assistants are DC, NJ, SC, MA and MD.

-3 other factors that can increase your salary as A Social Science Research Asst is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as a Social Science Research Assistant is the degree you hold, the industry you work in, and lastly the company you work for.

-We asked other Social Science Research Asst what degree they had when they got the job and most of them said they had a Bachelors degree followed by Master’s degree.
+We asked other Social Science Research Assistants what degree they had when they got the job and most of them said they had a Bachelor’s Degree followed by a Master’s Degree.